gvwilson/sensibleadventures/nardica/nardica.md

 stealthy first strike by the Zillions---or second, if the feeder was counting the explosion at the quarantine shed in Halley.
-The other half was convinced the machines were about to rise again, either on their own or with the backing of whoever or whatever currently ruled China-over-the-Sea.
+The other half was convinced the machines were about to rise again, either on their own or with the backing of whatever networked hypermind currently ruled China-over-the-Sea.
 Iffy's heart sank at grainy video of a crowd armed with pulse guns and cutting torches chasing a maintenance bot through the streets of Paddington hundreds of kilometers away.
 It wasn't French Henry, but it would be soon if things didn't calm down.

 It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld piece of tech that she swore would tell them if anything was